-Travelling alone or as a group to a cold place during winter is undoubtedly one of the favourite kind of travel that most of us love.
+Travelling alone or as a group to a cold place during winter is undoubtedly one of the favorite kind of travel that most of us love.
 Sitting inside a tent, looking outside into the big sheets of snow laying on top of the trees and everything that is covered by the pure white cloth of snow.

 How can anyone hate those moments?
 But the thing that might make camping during winter a little hard is the answer for how to stay warm inside a tent without using a heater that works with electricity or gasoline.